 Soliciting or accepting anything of value from a due process service vendor.
 An attorney is prohibited from soliciting or accepting anything of value to the attorney, including a gift, loan, reward, promise of future employment, favor, or service, from a due process vendor or other business entity who provides due process services to the attorney's court-appointed or indigent for costs clients other than the services rendered on behalf of the indigent client.
-The attorney shall not procure services from a due process vendor with whom the attorney shares a financial interest such as joint ownership of property.
+The attorney shall not procure services paid by the state from a due process vendor with whom the attorney shares a financial interest such as a cotenantcy under the same lease or rental agreement.